ninabarzh/broomstick/content/posts/madleen-seizure.md

 Activists reported that before boarding, Israeli drones sprayed the ship with an unknown irritant, turning their peaceful mission into something resembling a badly planned chemistry experiment.
 What was it?

-1. Most likely, it was some variety of tear gas or irritant powder—standard fare for crowd control, though usually deployed on land, not at sea.
+1. Most likely, it was some variety of tear gas or irritant powder, standard fare for crowd control, though usually deployed on land, not at sea.
 A maritime twist on the classic "please disperse, but also mind the waves" strategy.
 2. Imagine if it was just flour.
 A culinary misunderstanding gone awry.
 "We thought they were smuggling baguettes!" cried the drone operator, as activists coughed and blinked in a cloud of organic, stone-ground whole wheat.
-3. A theatrical flourish—coating the ship in white chalk like a ghostly protest banner, ensuring the Madleen looked appropriately haunted as it was towed to Ashdod.
+3. A theatrical flourish, coating the ship in white chalk like a ghostly protest banner, ensuring the Madleen looked appropriately haunted as it was towed to Ashdod.
 4. A secret tracking compound!
 Now every activist unknowingly carries a microscopic beacon, allowing Mossad to monitor their future café orders and library visits.
 (Note: This is not confirmed.
 But neither was the drone attack on the Conscience, so… narrows eyes.)
 5. Nature’s own crowd control.
 Poseidon himself took one look at the flotilla and sighed, "Not this again," before hosing them down with frothy indignation.

-In reality, it was almost certainly a chemical irritant—a way to disorient activists before boarding without (overtly) violating laws against lethal force.
+In reality, it was almost certainly a chemical irritant, a way to disorient activists before boarding without (overtly) violating laws against lethal force.
 But the vagueness is telling.
 After all, if it were truly harmless, why not just admit it?

-Whatever it was, it’s now part of the Madleen’s legacy—a chalky, coughing footnote in the absurd theater of Gaza’s blockade.
+Whatever it was, it’s now part of the Madleen’s legacy, a chalky, coughing footnote in the absurd theater of Gaza’s blockade.
 And if history is any guide, the next ship will pack goggles.

-*"First they ignore you, then they spray you with mystery powder, then you win."* —Gandhi (probably, if he’d dealt with naval commandos).
+*"First they ignore you, then they spray you with mystery powder, then you win."* , Gandhi (probably, if he’d dealt with naval commandos).

 ## The diplomatic fallout

 The [Freedom Flotilla Coalition
 (FFC) called the seizure a blatant breach of international law](https://freedomflotilla.org/2025/06/09/israeli-military-attacks-madleen-in-international-waters-weeks-after-bombing-of-conscience/), pointing to recent ICJ rulings on Gaza aid access.
-Israel, meanwhile, dismissed the activists as "provocateurs"—a curious label for people whose greatest crime appears to be packing rice and bandages.
+Israel, meanwhile, dismissed the activists as "provocateurs", a curious label for people whose greatest crime appears to be packing rice and bandages.

 Hamas, never subtle, branded the interception "state terrorism", while Turkey and Iran chimed in with accusations